m0wn1ka/laravel-authentcation-mysql/README.md

 node<br>
 code editor<br>
 ## what it does
-home page with navbar,on clicking registration  button ,in a i frame registration form will open once you register your data will be stored in db,and you will be redirected
+home page with navbar,on clicking registration  button ,in a i frame registration form will open once you register your data will be stored in db,and you will be redirected , login button is not responsive
 ### reference link
 https://www.section.io/engineering-education/laravel-beginners-guide-blogpost/